aave/aave-v3-horizon/docs/Horizon/Horizon-overview.md

 ### RWA Asset (Collateral Asset)

 RWA assets can be listed by utilizing a newly developed aToken contract, `RwaAToken`, which restricts the functionality of the underlying asset within the Aave Pool.
-These RWA assets are aimed to be used as collateral only, which is achieved through proper Pool configuration.
+These RWA assets are aimed to be used as collateral only, which is achieved through proper Pool configuration (ie setting `Liquidation Threshold` for RWA Tokens to `0`).

 - RwaAToken transfers
-  - users cannot transfer their own RwaATokens (transfer and allowance related methods will revert).
+  - users cannot transfer their own RwaATokens (transfer, allowance, and permit related methods will revert).
   - new `ATOKEN_ADMIN` role, which can forcibly transfer any RwaAToken without needing approval (but can still only transfer an RwaAToken amount up to a healthy collateralization/health factor).
 This role will be given to the `RwaATokenManager` contract, which will granularly delegate authorization to individual accounts on a per-RwaAToken basis.
   - note that `ATOKEN_ADMIN` can also forcibly transfer RwaATokens from the treasury address.
-While the treasury address currently does not receive RwaATokens of any sort, if this changes in the future there must be restrictions in place to protect RwaATokens owned by treasury.
+While the treasury address currently does not receive RwaATokens of any sort through Reserve Factor or Liquidation Bonus, if this changes in the future there must be restrictions in place to protect RwaATokens earned by treasury.
 - `RwaATokenManager` contract
   - external RwaAToken manager smart contract which encodes granular authorized RwaAToken transfer permissions (by granting `AUTHORIZED_TRANSFER_ROLE` for specific RwaATokens).
-  - it is expected that only trusted parties (such as token Issuers) will be granted `AUTHORIZED_TRANSFER_ROLE`, and that RwaAToken authorized transfers will only occur in extenuating circumstances (such as resolving [specific edge cases](#edge-cases-of-note)).
+  - it is expected that only trusted parties (such as token Issuers) will be granted `AUTHORIZED_TRANSFER_ROLE`, and that RwaAToken authorized transfers will only occur in emergency situations (such as resolving [specific edge cases](#edge-cases-of-note)), rather than within the typical flow of operations.
-  - it is left to Authorized Transfer Admin to execute authorized transfers that adhere to the underlying RWA Token mechanics and legal compliance (for example, ensuring that RwaAToken recipients are allowlisted to hold the corresponding RWA Token).
+  - it is left to Authorized Transfer Admin to execute authorized transfers that ensure compliance (for example, ensuring that RwaAToken recipients are allowlisted to hold the corresponding RWA Token).
+This scenario is described [here](#non-allowlisted-account-can-receive-rwaatokens).
 - Supply
   - can only be supplied by permissioned users allowlisted to hold RWA Token (will rely on underlying RWA asset-level permissioning).
   - can be supplied as collateral, through proper risk configuration (non-zero LTV and Liquidation Threshold).
   - cannot supply `onBehalfOf` (to align with restricting RwaAToken transfers; via RwaAToken implementation, this action will revert on `mint`).
-    - as a consequence, meta transactions are not supported.
+    - as a consequence, meta transactions submitted by relayers on behalf of a user are not supported.
+- Withdraw
+  - users can withdraw RWA assets to any specified address (via the `to` address argument in the `withdraw` function); this should be considered a standard ERC20 transfer and will adhere to the same restrictions imposed by the underlying RWA Token.
+This scenario is described [here](#withdraw-as-a-transfer-of-underlying-rwa-token).
 - Borrow
   - cannot be borrowed or flashborrowed (via RwaAToken implementation, this action will revert on `transferUnderlyingTo`; also via asset configuration).
 - Repay